 Sodium borate can be used to keep ants, waterbugs and cockroaches away.
 The solution is to spray sugar and all-natural borax in equal amounts at the appropriate places.
 To deter rats, sprinkle sodium borate on floors and other places where they hide.
 Spraying it on the carpet will keep fleas at bay.
 To make sure fleas don’t come back, leave the borax there for 60 minutes then vacuum.

 It can be used as a dishwasher detergent.
 This is done by mixing 1 tbsp of baking soda and 1 tbsp of sodium borate.
 Sodium borate can also be used to clean outdoor furniture, toilets, porcelain sinks and stains from stainless steel.
 It can also be used as a laundry detergent, a floor and wall cleaner.
 Sodium borate can also be used to take out metal oxidation.

-Combining 2 tablespoons of sodium borate and 2 cups hot water can be used as all-purpose cleaners.
+Combining 2 tablespoons of sodium borate and 2 cups of hot water can be used as an all-purpose cleaner.
 Mixing borax with lemon juice can help take off dust.
 This can also be used to take out stubborn stains, dirty pots and pans and other kitchen utensils.